 The Jones Library Building Project preserves our historic building, creates the flexible space needed to meet future demands, and provides a reinvigorated anchor for downtown and regional revitalization.

 The Jones Library is a key component of our downtown economy.
-With the additional, refurbished space, more people will attend programs.
-As these numbers from recently renovated and expanded libraries demonstrate, new buildings help increase program attendance.
-Often, out-of-town visitors consult library staff for referrals to restaurants and local attractions.
+As these numbers from recently renovated and expanded libraries demonstrate, new buildings substantially increase program attendance, providing pedestrian traffic needed to revitalize downtown Amherst businesses.

 There is simply not enough square footage in the building to accommodate program demands.
-With over 28,000 visitors every week, the Library is among our Town’s most used buildings.
-Jones Library circulation is 18th in the state and the highest in Western MA.
-Programming is fourth statewide behind Boston, Cambridge, and Springfield, with program attendance numbers higher than Springfield.
+With almost 3,000 visitors every week, the Library is among our Town’s most used buildings.
+5,000 adults and 5,700 children and teens attended programs.
+Meeting rooms were used 2,400 times (not counting staff use.)
+In FY24, Jones Library circulation was 24th in the Commonwealth and the highest in Western MA.
 Our programs are booming but are constrained by the competition for available space.
 Compliance with accessibility codes also requires more space than is available.
+[Statistics from MBLC FY24 reports]

 Many!
 The Jones Library Building Project: